jspreadsheet/plugins/contextmenu_rowsAdvancedActions/README.md

-## JExcel Plugin : Contextmenu rows advanced actions
+## JSpreadsheet Plugin : Contextmenu rows advanced actions

 ContextMenu rows advanced actions is a plugin for add new items in contextMenu of JExcel Pro for manage rows.